Showing instead of telling is difficult. Most of the time, it’s hard to think of how to show something.

 True, it does take more words to show something.
-I think that’s possibly why writers tend to tell sometimes.
+That’s possibly why writers tend to tell sometimes.
 But having more words helps readers visualize the story.

 I’ve had some writers ask how to show character descriptions.
 Well, it works the same way.

 Nipifa brushed her hair back behind her ear, revealing her dragon tattoo.
 It looked as if it was flying in the sky against her blue skin.

 Remember, sometimes it’s better to tell instead of show.
 In a scene though, this type of visual showing draws readers more into the story.
 We remember vivid details more than anything else.